codehsbooks/introcs/Basic-JavaScript-and-Graphics/hello-world.md

 There are a couple of important things to note.
 First, notice we put Hello World inside quotes and put that inside of the parenthesis.
 Notice that the command ends with a semicolon.
 Both of these things are absolutely required in order for your program to work.

 ### Keywords
+In JavaScript, there are certain words that are already given a special meaning by JavaScript.
+These words are special and can only be used in one way.
+The word ```function``` is an example of a keyword.
+As we continue through the chapter, more keywords will be introduced.

 ### Extensions to Your Program
 Great!
 You have written your first JavaScript program!
 Now let's play around with it a little bit.
 Try putting something else inside of the parenthesis.
 For example, try putting